 - Will also be expected to take responsibility for the behaviour of their child both inside and outside the school. - Are expected to actively monitor their child's social media usage through all relevant apps that they use, and ensure appropriate age limits (where applicable) are adhered to. - Will be encouraged to work in partnership with the school to assist the school in maintaining high standards of behaviour and will have the opportunity to raise with the school any issues arising from the operation of the policy.
-If parents wish to make comments about the behaviour of students, they can do so via the school e-mail or contact the relevant pastoral leader. - Will ensure that they keep the school informed about any circumstances, which may adversely affect their child's well-being. - Will support the school with any sanctions that have been issued due to poor behaviour/failure to adhere to the school values and code of conduct.
+If parents wish to make comments about the behaviour of students, they can do so via the school e-mail or contact the relevant pastoral leader. - Will ensure that they keep the school informed about any circumstances, which may adversely affect their child's well-being. - Will support the school with any sanctions that have been issued due to poor behaviour/failure to adhere to the school values and code of conduct, including the use of any after-school detentions, where deemed appropriate